 If opportunity doesn’t knock, build a door. – Milton Berle, Comedian

-For those of you unfamiliar with the term, a foyer is an entryway or hall where the main door of the building or space is situated.
+For those of you unfamiliar with the term, a foyer is an entryway or hall where the main door or Entry Doors of the building or space is situated.
 Since every environment has an entrance of some kind, it’s essential that the entry point be welcoming and supportive.
 It’s especially important this time of year as the holidays are upon us; guests will be visiting more often, and costumed tricksters may be stopping by to collect candy.
 Having a prosperous entrance to the home also attracts beneficial energy year round.